Table of Contents[Hide][Show]

 - Is there a pet fee?
 Some hotels tack on an additional $25 – $150 for bringing your dog.
 This pet fee can be per night or per stay – and even per dog.
 I try to avoid it when I can.
 But, depending on how much your pet sitter charges, even a more expensive hotel can be cheaper in the long run.

 - What happens if your dog has an accident?
 You should obviously only travel with house-trained pets, but accidents happen.
 Best to know upfront what the charge (if any) will be.

-- Dogs in the social media feed.
-It’s one sure way to know if a hotel is truly dog friendly — the pups will be featured on their Instagram and Twitter accounts.
+- Are dogs featured in the social media feed?
+It’s one sure way to know if a hotel is truly dog friendly — the pups will be featured on their Instagram and X (Twitter) accounts.
 Those hotels actually want you to bring your dog.

 - Can you leave your dog alone in the room?
 If not, this can make it difficult to go out to dinner.

 - Make your reservation in advance.
 Some hotels have only certain rooms that accept pets, so you have to disclose that you are bringing a dog.
 Make sure your reservation reflects that.